PEXANE2/azure-docs.tr-tr/articles/iot-edge/how-to-deploy-modules-cli.md

 ---
-title: Komut satırından modül dağıtma-Azure IoT Edge | Microsoft Docs
+title: Deploy modules from command line - Azure IoT Edge | Microsoft Docs
-description: Bir IoT Edge cihazına modül dağıtmak için Azure CLı için IoT uzantısını kullanma
+description: Use the IoT extension for Azure CLI to deploy modules to an IoT Edge device
 author: kgremban
 manager: philmea
 ms.author: kgremban